mcign/mcign.github.io/index.md

 ### Open Source

-This project is freely available, and design files (source code, schematic, layout) for the tested prototype are available at the github repositories listed below.
+This project is freely available, and design files (source code, schematic, layout) for the tested prototype (previous version) are available at the github repositories listed below.
 All files are released under the GPLv3, and contributions are appreciated.
 To contribute, or to make a comment or a feature request, please make a github account and [create an issue](https://help.github.com/en/articles/creating-an-issue) in the repective repository.

 #### Project Repositories
  * [Smartphone App](https://github.com/mcign/app)